 It reflects existing legislation, including but not limited to the Education Act 1996 (as amended), the Education and Inspections Act 2006 and the Equality Act 2010.
 In addition, it reflects the Education Act 2011, which has given teachers stronger powers to tackle cyber-bullying by, if necessary, searching for and deleting inappropriate images or files on pupils' electronic devices where they believe there is a 'good reason' to do so.
 The policy also takes into account the National Curriculum computing programmes of study.

 2. Policy Governance

 2.1 Development, Monitoring and Review of the Policy

-The Online Safety Policy has been developed by:
+The Online Safety Policy has been developed by the headteacher, People, Finance and Premises Committee and ARK IT Solutions Ltd.